-An intense forward stretch pose which provides your entire back muscles with a good stretch and brings flexibility and strength to your back.
+An intense forward stretch pose which provides your entire back muscles a good stretch and brings flexibility and strength to your back.

 Ut-Intense | tan-Stretch | Asana-Pose